Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
+# 3.2.6
+🧩 Some bug fixes
+Fixing ChatGPT sources export and the sources markdown formatting thanks to users feedback.

 # 3.2.4
 🛠️ Fixing export bugs on Perplexity and ChatGPT Perplexity first paragraphs in answers are now correctly exported again, as well as Youtube and file citations numbers in answer.